Clarifying questions

 Why clarifying questions help

-Clarifying questions improve the quality of Assistant's output in several ways:
+Clarifying questions improve the quality of Glean's output in several ways:

 - Less wasted work.
 A quick chat answer that misses the mark takes seconds to fix with a follow-up.
 A presentation or report that takes minutes to generate with wrong assumptions wastes significantly more time and effort.
 Clarifying questions prevent that.

 - A collaborative experience.
-Instead of guessing your intent and hoping for the best, Assistant works with you to align on scope, audience, and format before it starts.
+Instead of guessing your intent and hoping for the best, Glean works with you to align on scope, audience, and format before it starts.

 - Accessible for everyone.
 Clickable options reduce cognitive load so you don't need to write a detailed, expert-level prompt.
-You can guide Assistant's work with a few clicks.
+You can guide Glean's work with a few clicks.

 - Context-aware questions.
 Questions adapt to the type of task.
 A slide-creation request might ask about audience and key takeaway, while a data analysis request might ask about time range and metrics.